 In Science Organizations, a Goal of Diversity

-Among members of the International Organization for Great Lakes Research (IAGLR), JEDI has been brewing in the background for a few years, said Donna Kashian, IAGLR board member and scientist at Wayne State University.
+Among members of the International Association for Great Lakes Research (IAGLR), JEDI has been brewing in the background for a few years, said Donna Kashian, IAGLR board member and scientist at Wayne State University.

 After the killing of George Floyd in Minnesota in May and subsequent protests, Kashian said IAGLR leaders realized they needed to centralize the JEDI movement to IAGLR’s focus.
 A June discussion at IAGLR’s annual conference, held virtually, was moderated by fellow IAGLR board member Jennifer Boehme, an environmental scientist with the IJC’s Great Lakes Regional Office.